-This course examines anthropological and religious studies approaches to myths and rituals using examples from indigenous Americas (North, Central, and South) and other regions of the globe, as well as from non-indigenous contexts, such as popular myths and rituals in contemporary North American culture.
+This course examines anthropological and religious studies approaches to myth and ritual, using examples from ancient (Greco-Roman and Norse), indigenous Americas (North, Central and South America), as well as from non-indigenous contexts, such as popular myths and rituals in North American culture.
 Students can expect to learn how scholars have interpreted the symbolism and meanings of myths and rituals.
 We will discuss the important place that myth and ritual have in mediating historical change.
 Of special interest this semester are political rituals, and rituals of spiritual transformation through entheogens or through collective catharsis.
 Finally, we shall consider the topic of the preservation of intangible heritage (myths and rituals), which is a topic of vital concern to many traditional peoples.

-Course Objectives:
+Course Objectives